 Generally, alien species do not pose a significant risk.
 Some alien species are present in the NWT but cause little harm to our ecosystem.Some are even beneficial to humans.
 We grow them in our gardens or raise them as food.
 Examples of these species include pin-cherry trees, Manitoba maples, carrots and potatoes.

 Some alien species, however, can spread and invade habitats quickly.
 Alien species capable of causing significant harm to the environment, economy or society are called invasive alien species (IAS).

 Invasive alien species are the second most important threat to native ecosystems, habitats and species after habitat change and degradation.
 Harm is usually caused after the species has invaded or spread to natural habitats or ecosystems.

 These invasive species compete with native species, change ecosystems and may result in the reduction or disappearance of native species.
 They can also harm the environment by making the landscape less attractive.
-For example, an invasive plant with large spines or poisonous plant may stop animals or humans from using the area.
+For example, an invasive plant with large spines or toxins may stop animals or humans from using the area.
 Invasive insects can remove leaves making the trees in your yard less attractive.
-Examples of IAS introduced to the NWT include sweet clovers and amber-marked birch lead miners.
+Examples of IAS introduced to the NWT include sweet clovers and amber-marked birch leaf miners.